floens/uchan/README.md

 Any questions or issues can be asked on #uchan @ rizon or by creating an issue here on GitHub.

+We also have a Slack, send an email to [me](https://github.com/Floens) (email listed in bio) for an invite.

 ## Who is µchan for?
 You can use µchan to set up your own message board.